droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Bildrath is pleased to see the players’ delivery of *fire bottles*.
 He can inform the players that they have been assigned to defend the eastern barricade from any smaller bands of undead that might drift around the edges of the village rather than attacking from the north, south, or west.

-If any of the players treated him kindly at the Blood of the Vine Tavern or Bildrath's Mercantile, Bildrath instructs Parriwimple to present them with a crate containing two bags of ball bearings, two bags of caltrops, ten iron spikes, and three flasks of oil from his shop, to be used in preparing the barricade for the siege.
-(See <span class="citation">Adventuring Gear (Player’s Handbook, p.
-148)</span> for more information regarding these items.)
+If any of the players treated him kindly at the Blood of the Vine Tavern or Bildrath's Mercantile, Bildrath instructs Parriwimple to present them with a crate containing two [Nets](https://2e.aonprd.com/Equipment.aspx?ID=2738), two [Caltrop Snares](https://2e.aonprd.com/Equipment.aspx?ID=332), ten flasks of [Oil](https://2e.aonprd.com/Equipment.aspx?ID=2739), and three [Spike Snares](https://2e.aonprd.com/Equipment.aspx?ID=343) from his shop, to be used in preparing the barricade for the siege.
 Bildrath also directs the players to a pair of ten-foot ladders nailed to one of the houses nearby, which can allow any ranged combatants to ascend to the house’s roof.
 Finally, Bildrath instructs Parriwimple to obey those players’ instructions as though they were his own.

+Barricade can be Repaired with DC 17 Crafting check.

 > [!info]+ **The Barricade**
 > The barricade the players have been assigned to defend is a thirty-foot-long, six-foot-tall assembly of tree logs, piled furniture, and nailed wooden planks.
-Each five-foot-long section of the barricade has AC 15, 10 hit points, and immunity to piercing, psychic, and poison damage.
+Each five-foot-long section of the barricade has AC 10, Hardness 5, and 10 Hit Points, and it's immune to critical hits and precision damage.
 >
 > Wooden platforms scattered across the western side of the barricade allow defenders to peer over the edge and attack approaching enemies.
 While behind the barricade, defenders have full cover, or three-quarters cover while standing on a platform.